Stock Image: The Absolute Sound | Design: HomeStudioBasics

 Bass

-With the Owl, the bass thumped but didn’t seem muddy or overblown to me.
+With the Owl, the bass thumped but didn’t seem muddy or overblown to me, but it’s been many years since I listened to it (2017 to be exact).

 The Hawk’s bass is heavier, but it has less clarity and more pure slam.
 This sounds good in theory, but it just doesn’t measure up.

-It’s very subtle, but after a while of listening, you can kind of pick up on the unnatural character the mid-bass gives off as there are some strange bumps and dips that I can’t quite reconcile.
+After a while of listening, you can also pick up on the unnatural character the bass gives off as there are some strange bumps and dips below 100Hz that I can’t quite reconcile.

 What’s odd is that the NightOwl’s actually have a similar bass shelf but to me, they didn’t sound too needle-like or unnaturally punchy.
 They sounded more natural and articulate.
 Go figure.